New Delhi: Railway

 New Delhi is a major junction in the Indian railway network and is the headquarters of the Northern Railway.
-The five main railway stations are New Delhi railway station, Delhi Junction, Hazrat Nizamuddin railway station, Anand Vihar Terminal and Sarai Rohilla.
+The railway stations in New Delhi are New Delhi railway station, Hazrat Nizamuddin railway station.
 The Delhi Ring Railway, a 35 km circular railway network in Delhi that runs parallel to the Ring Road, is a part of Delhi's suburban railway services.

+Note: The Delhi Junction, Anand Vihar Terminal and Sarai Rohilla are not in New Delhi but in Delhi but are close to New Delhi.